ayushworks/ratelimiter4s/README.md

 [![Build Status](https://travis-ci.com/ayushworks/ratelimiter4s.svg?branch=master)](https://travis-ci.com/ayushworks/ratelimiter4s)

 **ratelimter4s** is lightweight rate limiter library designed for Scala.
-It provides decorators to enhance any `Function` with rate limiting capabilities.
-Is also provides support to decorate a `Function` with rate limiting capabilities and produce output where values are instances of  `cats-effect` and `zio` effect types.
+It provides wrappers to enhance any `Function` with rate limiting capabilities.

 ratelimiter4s uses [resilience4j rate limiter](https://resilience4j.readme.io/docs/ratelimiter) to create the
 underlying rate limiting policies.
 Resilience4j is a lightweight fault tolerance library inspired by [Netflix Hystrix](https://github.com/Netflix/Hystrix), but designed for Java 8.

+The heros of our story are `FRateLimiter`, `CatsRateLimiter` and `ZIORateLimiter` **classes**  which provide `limit` method to rate limit.
-The hero of our story is the `FunctionDecorator` **class**  which decorates instances of `Function` by using an implicit `RateLimiterConfig`.
-Any `Function` which returns a type `A` can be decorated.
-The decorated method returns an `Either[RequestNotPermitted, A]` with the `Left` indicating failed request due to rate limiting and `Right` the presence of a successful response
+Any `Function` which returns a type `A` can be rate limited.
+The rate-limited method returns an `Either[RequestNotPermitted, A]` with the `Left` indicating failed request due to rate limiting and `Right` the presence of a successful response

 Consider a public service which takes a character name and returns an `Artist`.